michaelliao/cljweb/README.md

 cljweb
 ======

-A clojure web project for start
+A clojure web project for quick start.